d4nyll/lethargy/README.md

     <script src="./lethargy.js"></script>

-Create an instance of Lethargy, passing in any options (see below).
+Create an instance of Lethargy.
+You may pass in options (see below), but usually the default is good enough.

-    var lethargy = new Lethargy(7, 100, 0.05);
+    var lethargy = new Lethargy(); // Use defaults var lethargy = new Lethargy(7, 100, 0.05); // Tinkering with the options

 Bind the mousewheel or scroll events and pass the event to Lethargy.